 - NS_07N and NS_08N: for protection of n2/n25.
 This requirement applies based on coordination between operators and subject to regional/national regulation.
 See section 7.4.2.2.8 for detail on UE-to-UE coexistence additional spurious requirements.
 From UE perspective, UE applies this requirement based on the received NS value.
 For implementation flexibility, the requirement for aeronautical radionavigation-satellite service is also included in these NSs.

+NS_09N and NS_10N are defined to capture additional spectrum emission requirements based on ETSI 301 681, while NS_13N and NS_14N are defined to capture additional spectrum emission requirements based on the new initial draft ETSI requirements for “Harmonised Standard for NTN capable UE” under discussion in ETSI TC SES SCN as referenced by the ETSI LS received at RAN4#116 (R4-2509023_SES(25)000071).